mzruiz/portfolio/about.md

 Within 6 months I became one of Revature's top Corporate Trainers.
 Being a Salesforce Trainer required working around the clock to ensure my team was successful and our clients were happy.
 Along with a great team, we were able to completely restructure the Salesforce curriculum to ensure a [successful](https://www.linkedin.com/posts/revature_revature-becomes-a-trailhead-academy-authorized-activity-6668154566971797505-9cKd) partnership with Salesforce - representing our team at [Dreamforce](https://www.linkedin.com/posts/matthew-ruiz-099253116_revature-activity-6600111401044369409-PdsE) both on the sales-floor and in client meetings.

-After 18 months of 60-hours a week (too often 80+) and not gaining much career growth from it, I decided to leave Revature to seek a platform to grow.
-After interviewing for dozens of Salesforce positions and receiving a handful of offers, I realized that I was not passionate enough about Salesforce to lock myself into a long-term committment.
+After 18 months, I had successfully guided over 100 college graduates through a 10-week coding bootcamp.
+Many of which are mid-senior developers at companies such as Accenture, Deloitte, Infosys, Cognizant.

 ## Mobile Development
-Launching TeenPros revealed to me that my passion lies in the mobile-space.
+Launching [TeenPros](teenprofessionals.com) revealed that my passion lies in the mobile-space.
 In January 2020 I left Revature to work full-time on shifting my career from Salesforce
 Since then, I've been working on React Native for about 80+ hours a week.
 No joke.
 [BoxBets](boxbetsapp.com)

 ## Background